quinnovator/turbo-k8s-starter/README.md

 # Turborepo Starter for Bun, Go, and Python Microservices on K8s

-This template is, in my opinion (although I haven't checked), probably the best developer experience for a performant cloud-native application available.

-It includes examples for three types of services with private packages included.
+This repo includes examples for three types of services with private packages included.

 These include: